kelvin0126-MAX/ProjectA/README.md

 SQLite Development Team (2024) SQLite Documentation.
 Available at:  https://www.sqlite.org/docs.html .

-Used Chatgpt for referencing some codes.
+Used Chatgpt for referencing some codes for testing.
+Available at : https://chatgpt.com/c/68862408-9ec4-8322-b0cc-cc25a108aa6f
 ​

 ​